manuGil/online-core/docs/source/data-modeling.rst

 In many situations, it is not enough to describe geographic phenomena only in terms of space, but also in terms of time because such phenomena change over time.
 The change may be relatively fast (like the clouds in the sky, hurricanes, and traffic) or slow (like the movement of a glacier).

-To including time in the representation of spatial data, we talk abou the  `Spatial-temporal data model`_.
-This model define different types of change: *change in attributes*, *change in location* (movement) and *change in shape* (growth) or combinations of these three.
+To including time in the representation of spatial data, we talk about the  `Spatial-temporal data model`_.
+This model defines different types of change: *change in attributes*, *change in location* (movement) and *change in shape* (growth) or combinations of these three.

 Task 4.1
    Below you see a list of different types of change and some combinations.
 Can you write down an example for each type?